 - Cut out shapes to make spinning, twirling, Hanging decor for special…

+You can use the regular silver Fine-Point Blade, but I recommend the gold Premium Fine-Point Blade for cutting tiny things like confetti.
 When cutting your material through Design Space, there is a materials option called Party Foil you should use.

 Plastic Art Sheets